johanjaners/mf4_analyzer/README.md

 A Python-based pipeline for performance analysis of EV system logs and data-driven engineering workflows.
 Processes `.mf4` files to compute key performance indicators (KPIs), generate structured reports and metadata exports.
-Planned extensions include CSV export and SQL pipeline for structured storage and database integration.
+Planned extensions include CSV export and SQL pipeline for structured database.

 ---